 OTHER DEALINGS IN THE SOFTWARE.

-Windows users should look into
+Windows users can look into

-YUMI, programs that do
+YUMI, a program that

 For other boot disk information, a great place to look is reboot.pro.